10 Ways to Build Your Internal Brand

 Building a positive employee experience is key to creating an enduring brand and company culture, and this starts with employee communication and how we communicate with different groups of employees.
 Your office-based workers might feel very connected to your company and what it stands for.
 That’s likely because they have more access to leadership, greater transparency into business results, and generally receive more access to information.
 But what about your employees in the field?
 Do they feel appreciated?
 Do they have outlets for two-way communication?

 Noted author, keynote speaker, and self-help guru Steven R. Covey once said:

 “Always treat your employees exactly as you want them to treat your best customers.”

-6. Communicate quarterly company performance and how employees are contributing to achieving short and long-term corporate goals and objectives.
+6. Communicate company performance and how employees are contributing to achieving short and long-term goals and objectives.
 This is a great way to reiterate that we’re all on the same team and working towards a common goal.
 It’s not enough to just set the aspiration; you must share results up and down the ladder.

 “To win in the marketplace, you must first win in the workplace.”

 Building and sustaining a strong brand is serious business, and your employees play a big role in making that happen.
 If your goal is to create a brand that stands the test of time, then a powerful place to start is with your employee communication.

 - 3 Internal Comms Best Practices from PR

 - How to Help Line Managers Be Better Communicators

 Dave Reavis is an internal comms professional focused on using integrated communication strategies to promote and protect corporate brands and help businesses grow.